- Clinical features

 - It's unclear whether dantrolene may reduce diaphragmatic strength, but theoretically higher doses might.(28660166)

-- Electroconvulsive therapy (ECT) has been used for NMS, in the absence of any high-level supportive evidence.
+- Electroconvulsive therapy (ECT) has been used for NMS, analogous to its use in malignant catatonia in general.

-- For patients with severe NMS refractory to maximal medical therapy, ECT could be considered.
-ECT is accepted therapy for malignant catatonia, so among patients with underlying schizophrenia who have features of both NMS and malignant catatonia, ECT could be particularly appropriate.
+- For patients with severe NMS refractory to medical therapy, ECT could be considered.
+For patients with underlying schizophrenia or psychotic depression, ECT could be particularly helpful (since it may treat the NMS and the underlying disorder).

 Follow us on iTunes